Two men guilty over theft of £4.75m golden toilet from Blenheim Palace

 Frederick Doe, 36, also known as Frederick Sines, of Winkfield, Windsor, Berkshire, was found guilty of conspiracy to transfer criminal property.

-Doe helped one of the men who pleaded guilty to carrying out the burglary, James Sheen, to sell some of the gold in the following weeks, the court heard.
+Doe helped Sheen sell some of the gold in the following weeks, the court heard.

 Bora Guccuk, 41, from west London, was found not guilty of the same charge.